+We evaluated the new synthesis methodology to confirm that it produces functionally correct results, that the performance meets the designer's expectations, and that the final circuit quality remains high.
 To implement the new flow we created the EHR state-element in Verilog and imported it, along with its interface scheduling properties into Bluespec.
-We then created the designs, including FIFO's, RF's, etc. in Bluespec using registers as the only primitive state elements.
+We then created the designs using registers as the only primitive state elements, i.e. FIFO's, RF's, etc. were created in Bluespec from registers only.
 We then transformed the design into a new design according to the procedure outlined in Section 4 for each scheduling requirement.
-The resulting design was then fed through the Bluespec compiler to produce RTL Verilog, which was then synthesized using Synopsys Design Compiler to generate area and timing numbers for the TSMC 0.13μ m G process.
-We generated area and timing numbers for an area and a timing constraints to illustrate numbers for an area and a timing-constrained synthesis run.
+The resulting design was then fed through the Bluespec compiler to produce RTL Verilog, which was then synthesized using Synopsys Design Compiler to generate area and timing numbers for the TSMC 0.13μm G process.
+We generated area and timing numbers for two different timing constraints to illustrate numbers for an area and a timing-constrained synthesis run.
 We also simulated each design to measure functional performance.

-Figure 7 shows the results for GCD designs to meet 3 different scheduling constraints.
+Figure 6 shows the results for GCD designs to meet 3 different scheduling constraints.
 The first design is the original design and does not incorporate any transformations.
-The second design composed $R{swap} \$ R{sub} , and the third design was scheduled to satisfy the constraint: $R{swap} \$ $R{sub} \$ $R{sub} \$ R{sub} .
+The second design composed $R{swap} \$ R{sub} , and the third design was scheduled to satisfy the constraint: $R{swap} \$ $R{sub} \$ $R{swap} \$ R{sub} .
 As is expected, as more rules are composed, fewer cycles are required to compute results.
 Similarly, the critical path increases as more rules are composed.
-In spite of this for the 5ns constrained synthesis the two schedules speedup the GCD by 1.06 and 1.98 but its area increases by 52% and 350%, respectively because much of the logic needs to be duplicated and the adder logic increases dramatically in size because of the timing constraint.
+Allowing the same rule to execute multiple times within a cycle also increases the area, as is seen with the last constraint since all associated logic needs to be duplicated.

-GCD Input Measure No Constr.
-R {swap} X R {sub} R {swap} X R {sub} X R {swap} X R {sub}
+GCD Input Measure No Constr R {swap} X R {swap} X R {sub} X

+Collisti.
+Ksub Kswap 2 Ksub

 Input 1 cycles 91 78 39

 Input 2 cycles 117 101 51

 10ns constr.
-Area (μm 2) 5221 6479 13705
+A Area (μm 2) 5221 6479 13705

-10ns constr.
-Timing (ns) 10 10 10
+10ns constr. Гiming (ns) 10 10 10

 5ns constr.
 Area (μm 2) 5909 9003 26638

 5ns constr.
 Timing (ns) 4.54 5.00 5.3